 Enable Multiline Processing.
 See Collecting Multiline Logs for details on multiline processing and its options.
 Use this option if you're working with multiline messages (for example, log4J messages or exception stack traces).
 Deselect this option if you want to avoid unnecessary processing when collecting single-message-per-line files (for example, Linux system.log).

 - Infer Boundaries.
 Enable when you want Sumo to automatically attempt to determine which lines belong to the same message.

 If you deselect the Infer Boundaries option, enter a regular expression in the Boundary Regex field to use for detecting the entire first line of multi-line messages.

 - Boundary Regex.
 You can specify the boundary between messages using a regular expression.
 Enter a regular expression for the full first line of every multi-line message in your log files.
-For an example, see the boundary regex section in Configure a Local File Source.

 - Enable One Message Per Request.
 Select this option if you'll be sending a single message with each HTTP request.
 For more information, see Multiline options in HTTP sources.

 - For log data uploaded to the source, configure desired filters—such as include, exclude, hash, or mask—as described in Create a Processing Rule.
 Processing rules are applied to HTTP log data, but not to metric data.
 Note that while the Sumo service will receive your data, data ingestion will be performed in accordance with the regular expressions you specify in processing rules.